Determinism

 Determinism in the context of physics-based simulations is important because it enables reproducibility.
 Non-deterministic simulation makes the development and testing of control logic more difficult and erodes trust in the reliability of the results obtained.
-Since ProtoTwin simulations are deterministic across different browsers and operating systems, you can share your simulation with a colleague and be confident that they will see the same results.
+Determinism is guaranteed across different browsers and operating systems.
+You can share your simulation with a colleague and be confident that they will see the same results you produced.

 PLC Connectivity

-Simulations in ProtoTwin Connect, when controlled by a PLC, are non-determistic.
+Unfortunately, Simulations made in ProtoTwin Connect when controlled by a PLC are non-determistic.
 This is because the PLC has its own clock, which is entirely separate from ProtoTwin’s clock.
-However, the SoftPLC integrated into ProtoTwin is completely deterministic.
+However, the SoftPLC integrated into the script editor in ProtoTwin is completely deterministic.

 Hardware Determinism